‘Fantastic Beasts: The Crimes of Grindelwald’: An overloaded chamber of subplots

 MORE FROM RICHARD ROEPER

-The mysterious Credence Barenone (Ezra Miller, overplaying the angst routine like a knockoff combo of James Dean and Marlon Brando), thought to be dead, is determined to find out his true identity, no matter the cost.
+The mysterious Credence Barebone (Ezra Miller, overplaying the angst routine like a knockoff combo of James Dean and Marlon Brando), thought to be dead, is determined to find out his true identity, no matter the cost.

 Newt reconnects with one-time love interest Tina Goldstein (Katherine Waterston), who is an Auror — aka a highly skilled wizard who specializes in bringing down terrorists such as Grindelwald — but Tina wants nothing to do with Newt him because she believes Newt is engaged to his former classmate Leta Lestrange (Zoe Kravitz), but in fact Leta is engaged to Newt’s brother, Theseus (Callum Turner).